Sam and Diane: Series finale: 1993

+Very occasional references were made to Diane in the years following her departure; it was established that she had abandoned her novel and was trying to break into writing for television.
 In the series finale, "One for the Road," after six years of separation, Sam watches Diane win an award for writing a cable television movie and sends her a congratulatory telegram.
 Diane accepts Sam's invitation on the telephone.

 The following day, Sam and Diane reunite at last.
-Diane confesses to Sam that six months of leaving Boston in 1987, her novel was not published but became a television movie, and she did not want to return to Cheers as a failure.
+Diane confesses to Sam that after leaving Boston in 1987, she spent her time in Los Angeles transforming her manuscript into a screenplay, and she did not want to return to Cheers as a failure, thus further prolonging her stay there.
 They both admit that despite their good times, they are never meant to be together because they are total opposites.
 As Diane prepares to leave Boston again, Sam stops her and begs her to have sex with him for old times' sake.

 The next day, they are engaged again and then plan to move to Los Angeles together.
 However, as the airplane is leaving Boston, they have doubts about their relationship with help of rhetorical questions from announcers.
 Their flight is delayed, so Sam and Diane end their relationship once more after their many years apart.
 Sam returns to Boston and Diane returns to Los Angeles.